 How long we keep your personal information.

 All data collected and processed on behalf of the ESFA will be held for as long as we are legally required to do so, currently until 2030.
-Other data will be held as long as is necessary to fulfil our duty as a college.
+Other data will be held only as long as is necessary to fulfil our duty as a college.

 How we share your personal information.